viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 XADC can read one external input (channel) at a time and provides a means for switching between channels.
 Zynq XADC has one dedicated analog input channel called V<sub>P</sub> /V<sub>N</sub> and 16 so-called auxiliary channels named VAUX[0..15].

+For using the XADC you need to instantiate an [XADC Wizard IP](https://www.xilinx.com/products/intellectual-property/xadc-wizard.html) in your HW design.
+If you don't need to modify the XADC configuration during runtime, you can do all the needed setup in the configuration of the XADC Wizzard IP.
+Alternatively, you can configure XADC by calling functions defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).
+This allows you to change the configuration during runtime (e.g., switching between the channels).
+We will use this method of configuration in this tutorial.

+The XADC can run in several operating modes, see the [relevant chapter](https://docs.amd.com/r/en-US/ug480_7Series_XADC/XADC-Operating-Modes) of the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC).
+In this tutorial, we will use the simplest one, the Single Channel Mode.
+We will also configure the XADC for Continuous Sampling.
+In this timing mode, the XADC does the conversions one after another thus generating a stream of data, which we will process through the DMA.

 ## Acquisition time

 See Zynq 7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC), chapter "Analog Input Description" (page 22 of the PDF version of UG480)